thepsychonaut421/ListingFlow/README.md

 ### 3. Configure Environment Variables for Local Development

-Create a file named `.env.local` in the project root and add the following variables.
+Create a file named `.env` in the project root and add the following variables.
 These are essential for connecting to external services.
-Use the `.env` file as a template.
+Use the provided `.env` file as a template.

 ```env
 # ERPNext Credentials